 There are several possible kinds of visas.
 The 'F' type of Visa is for "Non-business visit."
 It must be used within 3 months and allows you to stay in China for up to 9 days.
 You must apply by mid April.
 Your application includes:

-In order for APCDA and Tsinghua University to provide the necessary letters to you, please complete this form.
+So that APCDA and Tsinghua University may provide the invitation letters, please complete this form.
 We also need a photo copy of the Information page of your passport.
 Send these materials to Info@AsiaPacificCDA.org and ask for invitation letters.

 The blue markers are hotels and prices are in US dollars at the time this screenshot was taken.

 1. Tshinghua Unisplendour International Center

 3. The Lakeview Hotel

 4. FX Hotel

 8. Tylfull Hotel Beijing